 Heads' Summit

 Join us at the NAIS Heads’ Summit at Thrive 2025 to reconnect and recharge with heads of school from independent schools around the country.
 This one-day event on Wednesday, February 26, is for sitting heads of school only.
 Join us to share learning, gain expert insights, and build an affirming community to support you in your unique position.
+This an add-on event only.
+Conference registration is required to purchase this add-on event.

 All programming takes place in the Broadway Ballroom, located on Level Two of the Omni Nashville Hotel’s Meeting Space.